 - a) Appropriate use of cell phones and electronic devices as specifically authorized by a teacher for the purpose of assisting in an educational process.
-A teacher's authorization to use a cell phone or electronic device is considered to cease upon notification by the teacher, a student's completion of the specifically authorized task or a student's dismissal from the classroom, whichever occurs first. - b) Appropriate use of cell phones and electronic devices before the beginning or after the end of the instructional school day, provided the student is not on a school bus or other form of school-sponsored transportation. - Communications with a student's immediate family members in the event of a Districtwide c) or schoolwide emergency as defined by the building administrator. - d) Communications with a student's immediate family members authorized by a building staff member and that take place under the supervision of the authorizing staff member. - e) Use of cell phones or electronic devices as authorized pursuant to an Individual Education Plan (IEP), a Section 504 Accommodation Plan, or a Health Care/Medical Plan with supportive documentation from the student's physician.
+A teacher's authorization to use a cell phone or electronic device is considered to cease upon notification by the teacher, a student's completion of the specifically authorized task or a student's dismissal from the classroom, whichever occurs first. - b) Appropriate use of cell phones and electronic devices before the beginning or after the end of the instructional school day. - c) Communications with a student's immediate family members in the event of a Districtwide or schoolwide emergency as defined by the building administrator. - d) Communications with a student's immediate family members authorized by a building staff member and that take place under the supervision of the authorizing staff member. - e) Use of cell phones or electronic devices as authorized pursuant to an Individual Education Plan (IEP), a Section 504 Accommodation Plan, or a Health Care/Medical Plan with supportive documentation from the student's physician.